ministic2001/3211_IS_Team_6/README.md

 <div>

-The credentials.csv should only have the headers (Username,Password) at the start Run bruteforceWindowsOS.ps1 to get the credentials and write it to the credentials.csv Afterwards, the credentials.csv will contain the credentials in the format (user1,pass1) You can then run baseScriptElevated.ps1
+The credentials.csv should only have the headers (Username,Password) at the start.
+Run bruteforceWindowsOS.ps1 to get the credentials and write it to the credentials.csv.
+Afterwards, the credentials.csv will contain the credentials in the format (user1,pass1).
+You can then run baseScriptElevated.ps1.
 You can also run callPowerShell.py to call baseScriptElevated.ps1.
 </div>
 <p align="right">(<a href="#readme-top">Back to top</a>)</p>